University Place, Washington

 6320 Grandview Dr W

-This public course (owned by the County of Pierce) will host the men's 2015 U.S. Open Championship.
+Chambers Bay hosted the dramatic 2015 U.S. Open Championship (Jordan Spieth).
 In preparation for that, the course hosted the men's 2010 U.S. Amateur Championship (Peter Uihlein def.
-David Chung).
-Since then, a number of changes to the course have begun.
-While the term "links-style" course is often misused in describing golf courses, Chambers Bay actually has these sorts of characteristics, thanks in part to the design by Robert Trent Jones, Jr. The course is also an Audubon-certified Signature Sanctuary.
+David Chung), but a number of changes and green reconstructions occurred afterward.
+While the term "links-style" course is often abused in describing golf courses, Chambers Bay actually has these characteristics, thanks in part to the design by Robert Trent Jones, Jr. The course is also an Audubon-certified Signature Sanctuary.

 Average Hole Difficulty